CancerRaccon/react-currency-app/README.md

 ## React - Currency app

-This is a currency conversion app, created with React by Stratos Chatzidakis
+This is a currency conversion app based on the currencylayerAPI (https://currencylayer.com/)

+Created with React by Stratos Chatzidakis